|Height:||8 – 10 inches|

 With an appearance that’s often described as owl-like because of their folded-down ears and short, puffy fur that almost resembles feathers, the Scottish Fold is an adorable and instantly recognizable cat.
 The entire breed stems from a single cat named Susie from the McRae farm in Perth, Scotland.
 Originally named Lops after the lop-eared rabbit, the breed was renamed the Scottish Fold in 1966 in honor of the country the breed started in and their folded-over ears.

 Despite the folded ears, these cats can hear perfectly fine.
 The condition that causes their ears to fold doesn’t affect their hearing.
 But the look makes them very popular.
 Even celebrities such as Taylor Swift and Ed Sheeran are owners of these adorable cats.

-Scottish Fold Kittens – Before You Get One
+Scottish Fold Kittens – Before You Welcome One Into Your Familly…